Idaho prosecutors won't seek the death penalty for man accused of killing his neighbors - Local News 8

 Idaho prosecutors won’t seek the death penalty for man accused of killing his neighbors

-Majorjon Kaylor, 31, is charged with four counts of first-degree murder in the Father’s Day shooting in Kellogg, about 400 miles (644 kilometers) north of Boise.
+Majorjon Kaylor, 31, is charged with four counts of first-degree murder in the Father’s Day shooting in Kellogg, about 400 miles north of Boise.

 Shoshone County Prosecuting Attorney Benjamin Allen notified the court Wednesday afternoon that he would not seek the death penalty.
 Allen's written notification does not indicate why he made the decision.